microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/discovery.rst

 WOPI discovery
 ==============

-WOPI discovery is the process by which your application identifies Office Online capabilities, and how to initialize Office Online applications within your site.
-To retrieve the discovery XML for the Office Online production service, use the following URL: https://onenote.officeapps.live.com/hosting/discovery.
+WOPI discovery is the process by which a WOPI host identifies Office Online capabilities and how to initialize Office Online applications within a site.
 WOPI hosts use the discovery XML to determine how to interact with Office Online.
 The WOPI host should cache the data in the discovery XML.
 Although this XML does not change often, we recommend that you issue a request for the XML periodically to ensure that you always have the most up-to-date version.
-12 hours is a good cadence to refresh although in practice it is updated much less frequently.
+12-24 hours is a good cadence to refresh although in practice it is updated much less frequently.

 Another more dynamic option is to re-run discovery when :ref:`proof key validation <proof keys>` fails, or when it succeeds using the old key.
 That implies that the keys have been rotated, so discovery should definitely be re-run to